 If you need to notify of regulated waste management activities including new notifications, changes in your waste generation, notification of hazardous secondary materials activity, episodic generation and consolidation of VSQG hazardous waste, use the following links:

-- Submit your RCRA Subtitle C 8700-12 forms electronically.
+- Submit your RCRA Subtitle C 8700-12 forms electronically using the RCRInfo Industry Application.
 No more printing, signing, or mailing.
 Enter and submit your data on-line, and receive an email notification when your data has been accepted.
 Click here to find out how!

 - RCRA Subtitle C Reporting Instructions and Forms, EPA Forms 8700-12, 8700-13 A/B, 8700-23

 - RCRA Subtitle C Site Identification Form (8700-12 form only)

 EPA is establishing a national system for tracking hazardous waste shipments electronically.
 This system, known as “e-Manifest,” will modernize the nation’s cradle-to-grave hazardous waste tracking process while saving valuable time, resources, and dollars for industry and states.
 EPA anticipates launching e-Manifest on June 30, 2018.
 Visit the e-Manifest page to sign up for email updates, find out about testing, and much more.

 All large quantity hazardous waste generators and treatment, storage, and disposal facilities in the State are required to submit a hazardous waste generation and management report to the Division every even year by March 1.

 The State of Utah will be using the RCRA Industry Application software administered by the EPA for the 2017 Biennial Report that is due March 1, 2018.
 Filers are strongly urged to submit their report electronically.
 Flat file upload is available for interested facilities.